oceanlazy/HowManyKnights/README.md

 # HowManyKnights

-This python program are trying to determine the largest number of knights that can be placed on a board with M rows and N columns so that no knight is attacking any other.
+This python program are trying to determine the largest number of knights that can be placed on a board so that no knight is attacking any other.
+Desc size will be no larger than 500.